b0chard/b0chard/README.md

 </div>

 ## About Me
-I code on paper and create websites out of it.
+17 y.o. web developer.
+I code on paper and create websites out of it. capturing specks of the world through my lens. data hoarder. follower of Christ.

-Yeah, that's all for now.

 <br>